 What comes with our registration?

 For all bocce leagues, every player will get a shirt/jersey.
-Team captains will choose their team's colors, subject to availability.
+Team captains will choose their team’s colors, subject to availability.
 Players can choose their shirts by size.
-Registration for the winter cornhole league includes a year-long social membership to the Ukrainian League of Philadelphia.
 Prizes and drinks specials are also offered in various leagues.
 See below for details.

 Is there a sponsor bar?

 Gulp!
 After spring, summer and fall bocce games, we will head over to Black Taxi for free pitchers for the winners and drink and food specials for everyone.
-For the winter bocce league, we're inside Urban Saloon.
-For the winter cornhole league, we're inside Ukrainian League of Philadelphia. **NOTE: Registration for the winter cornhole league includes a year-long social membership to the Ukrainian League of Philadelphia! (double-gulp!)
+For the winter bocce and cornhole leagues, we’re inside Urban Saloon.

 Where do I reach out if I have any further questions?